groundwater-modeling-Spring2020/Course_Materials/README.md

 ____
 <a name="announcements"></a>
 ## Announcements:
+**Feb 27**
+- Homework 2 grades are now posted in your submission repos.
+Homework 4 will be posted this weekend and due next Thursday.

 **Feb 25**
 - Office hours this week are moved.
 I will have office hours on Wednesday the 26th from 10-11 and not on Thursday.